 *Before submitting an application, please make sure you have updated the Primary Organization and Secondary Organization fields in your InfoReady User Profile!*

 A budget worksheet and budget justification field will be embedded in the body of the form.
 To facilitate your budget drafting work, the following two documents demonstrate what to expect when you complete the form.
 The documents do not need to be uploaded or directly used in the form, only the final numbers for overall categories will be needed (Personnel, Fringe and Benefits, Other Expenses).

-For assistance with the grant application process contact Mike Hicks, CLA Grants Coordinator, firstname.lastname@example.org
+For help related to the grant application process contact Mike Hicks, CLA Grants Coordinator, at firstname.lastname@example.org.